-6 Reasons Why a Teenager Should Get a Part-time Job
+6 Reasons Why a Teenager Should Get a Part-Time Job

 When children grow up and reach their mid-teen years, one of the options they might consider is whether or not to get a part-time job to fit around school or studies.

 In the UK, the earliest a minor can usually begin any kind of work is 13, when they can take on a paper round.
-During my childhood this was a very popular choice, but today it is on the decline, perhaps due to less people wanting a newspaper delivered as they turn to online news sites, and more adults taking up the positions that are available instead.
+During my childhood, this was a very popular choice, but today it is on the decline, perhaps due to fewer people wanting a newspaper delivered as they turn to online news sites, and more adults taking up the positions that are available instead.
 Issues of safety around setting off for an early morning round means many parents are not keen on their child doing this type of work any longer.

 The usual age that a minor can be employed in a company, such as a retail store, is 16.
-By 16, most teenagers are capable of working a few hours per week — I certainly encouraged my son to do so, particularly when he kept asking for items I couldn't, and didn't want to, afford.
+By 16, most teenagers are capable of working a few hours per week—I certainly encouraged my son to do so, particularly when he kept asking for items I couldn't, and didn't want to, afford.

 However, my son had other ideas at the time, and only halfheartedly searched for a Saturday job.
 That meant that some of his friends had a much higher disposable income than he had, and thus he couldn't afford many of the things they spent money on.

 But it's not just about the money.
-Here is a list of reasons why teenagers can benefit from working a part-time job:
+Here is a list of reasons why teenagers can benefit from working a part-time job.

 1. It Fosters an Appreciation of Money and a Growing Independence

 There is nothing that teaches a teenager an appreciation of money and the true value of the things they buy than having to spend their own money to get what they want.
-The weeks or months of saving; the patience required; the sacrifice of other purchases along the way — it is all an important lesson that prepares them for their future as a responsible adult who can function well in an adult world.
+The weeks or months of saving; the patience required; the sacrifice of other purchases along the way—it is all an important lesson that prepares them for their future as a responsible adult who can function well in an adult world.

 Children constantly badger their parents for things on a whim.
 They can be forgiven, more so, the younger they are.
 Children don't have the perspective to understand the bigger picture or the purchase cost of the item they want in relation to everything else.
 But as children grow up it is important that they learn the value of the things they want, and the work it takes to get them.